mbuckaway/trailcam/README.md

 sudo apt install libv4l-dev
 ```

 As of RPi based on Debian 10, the v2l python package does not compile and some work may be required to get it to work again.
+Currently, the picamera is recommended.

 # Kernel Module installation